Way of the Li Family: Baopuzi

 It was the northern emigration and the establishment of the Eastern Jin that made it socially respectable for the southern aristocracy to take up the Way of the Celestial Master and make it their own.
 "The relatively low social status of the Celestial Masters in the south prior to 317 is enough to account for Ge Hong's apparent ignorance, or his misportrayal of them as the Way of the Li House ... in fact, Ge may have been less ignorant of the Celestial Masters than is normally imagined."
-(Nickerson 2000: 259).

 The second Baopuzi passage describes the founder of the Lijia dao, the diviner Li A who came from the western state of Shu (Sichuan Province).

 Someone asked when this Way of the Li clan (Lishi zhi dao 李氏之道) began.
 I replied: During the reign of the Grand Emperor of Wu (Sun Quan, r.
 229-252), there was a certain Li A in Shu.
 He lived in a cave and did not eat.
 Successive generations saw him, so they styled him the Eight-Hundred-Year-Old Sire [Babaisui gong].
 People often came to him to consult him on affairs, but Li A would say nothing.
 But they had only to divine by his facial expression: if he wore a pleased expression, affairs would all be auspicious; if he wore a troubled look, then affairs would all be inauspicious.
 If he smiled, it meant there would be a great felicity, and if he sighed, it meant deep trouble was near.
 They watched him for these signs, and the signs never missed.
-Later, he suddenly departed one day, no one knew where to (tr.
-Campany 2002: 215-216).
+Later, he suddenly departed one day, no one knew where to.

-James R. Ware translates yaodao as "ways for dealing with demons", fushi as "good-luck food", and Babaisui gong as "Sir Eight Hundred" (1966: 158).
+James R. Ware translates yaodao as "ways for dealing with demons", fushi as "good-luck food", and Babaisui gong as "Sir Eight Hundred".